ibm-cloud-docs/satellite/ts-hosts/ts-host-registration-fail.md

 # Why does the host registration script fail?
 {: #host-registration-script-fails}

+When you SSH into your own infrastructure machine that you want to attach as a {{site.data.keyword.satelliteshort}} host and run the host registration script, you see a message similar to the following example.
 {: tsSymptoms}
-When you SSH into your own infrastructure machine that you want to attach as a {{site.data.keyword.satelliteshort}} host and run the host registration script, you see a message similar to the following.

 ```
 No package rh-python36 available.
 Error: Nothing to do
 ```
 {: screen}

-{: tsCauses}
 Your machine does not meet the minimum requirements to become a {{site.data.keyword.satelliteshort}} host.
 In particular, you must have the following packages installed on your RHEL 7 machine.
+{: tsCauses}

 ```
 Repository 'rhel-server-rhscl-7-rpms' is enabled for this system.
 Repository 'rhel-7-server-optional-rpms' is enabled for this system.